Few Shot Network Compression via Cross Distillation: Methods

 \subsection{Cross Distillation}

 To address the above issue, we propose cross distillation, a novel layer-wise distillation method targeting at few shot network compression.
 Since the estimation errors are accumulated on the student network $\mathcal{F}^S$ and $\m h^T$ are taken as the target during layer-wise distillation, we direct $\m h^T$ to $\mathcal{F}^S$ in substitution of $\m h^S$ to reduce the historically accumulated errors, as is shown in Figure~\ref{fig:corr_connect}.
-We now replace $\mathcal{L}^r$ in Equation~\ref{eq:sparse_regression} by the correction loss defined as
+We thus minimize the mean square error of convolutional outputs, which is defined as \textit{correction loss}:

-In the forward pass of $\mathcal{F}^S$, however, directing $\m h^T$ to $\mathcal{F}^S$ results in inconsistency $\epsilon^S = \|\sigma(\m W^S * \m h^T) - \sigma(\m W^S * \m h^S)\|_F^2$ because $\mathcal{F}^S$ takes $\m h^T$ from $\mathcal{F}^T$ in the training while it is expected to behave along during inference.
+In the forward pass of $\mathcal{F}^S$, however, directing $\m h^T$ to $\mathcal{F}^S$ results in inconsistency $\epsilon^S = \|\m W^S * \m h^T - \m W^S * \m h^S \|_F^2$ because $\mathcal{F}^S$ takes $\m h^T$ from $\mathcal{F}^T$ in the training while it is expected to behave along during inference.
 Therefore, minimizing the regularized $\mathcal{L}^c$ could lead to a biasedly-optimized student net.

 In order to maintain the consistency during forward pass for $\mathcal{F}^S$ and simultaneously make the teacher aware of the accumulated errors on the student net, we can inverse the strategy by guiding $\m h^S$ to $\mathcal{F}^T$, as is shown in Figure~\ref{fig:imi_connect}.
-We call this process as imitation, since the student network tries to mimic the behavior of the teacher network given its current estimations.
-Similarly we can substitute $\mathcal{L}^r$ in Equation~\ref{eq:sparse_regression} with the imitation loss defined as
+We call this process as \textit{imitation}, since the student network tries to mimic the behavior of the teacher network given its current estimations.
+Similarly we minimize the mean square error between the corresponding convolutional outputs, defined as the \textit{imitation loss}:

-Despite the teacher network now can provide error-aware supervised signal, such connection brings inconsistency on the teacher network, i.e., $\epsilon^T=\|\sigma(\m W^T * \m h^S) - \sigma(\m W^T * \m h^T)\|_F^2$.
+Despite the teacher network now can provide error-aware supervised signal, such connection brings inconsistency on the teacher network, i.e., $\epsilon^T=\|\m W^T * \m h^S - \m W^T * \m h^T\|_F^2$.
 As a result of $\epsilon^T$, the errors in $\m h^S$ is be enlarged by $\m W^T$ during layer-wise propagation, leading to deviated supervision for $\mathcal{F}^S$ that deteriorates the distillation.

 Consequently, the correction loss $\mathcal{L}^c$ and the imitation loss $\mathcal{L}^i$ compensate each other, and it is necessary to find a proper balance between them.
 A natural choice is through convex combination tuned by $\mu$, i.e.